-- The focus is on observable behaviours. - as idiots). - · Feedback will occur early in the process. - Amount of feedback is appropriate (too little is ineffective; too much or over-detailed causes frustration). - Every opportunity is taken for positive feedback.
+- The focus is on observable behaviours. - No inferences will be drawn between observable behaviours and personal characteristics (e.g. people are not referred to as idiots). - Feedback will occur early in the process. - Amount of feedback is appropriate (too little is ineffective; too much or over-detailed causes frustration). - Every opportunity is taken for positive feedback. - Negative feedback, if needed, to be provided by a trained and knowledgeable individual who is valued by the employee.